mcorbin/commentator/README.md

 ## Features

-Commentator is a new project but already has some cool features, and I already use it for my personal blog:
+Commentator is a new project (it may have bugs) but already has some cool features, and I already use it for my personal blog:

 - [x] Everytime a comment is added, an event is published in a file also stored on S3
 - [x] An easy-to-use API to manage comments and events.
 Some API calls (to manage comments and events) are restricted to admin.